galegoer/ringtone-maker/README.md

 # Requirements
 - Python 3.8
 - pytube (install using pip or from the web)
-- ffmpeg (install using pip or from the web)
+- ffmpeg (install using pip or from the web) ffmpeg needs to work from the cmd line so it should be added to PATH
 - iTunes (to transfer your ringtones to your iPhone)

 # Steps